Premium Bank

 • research - user personas - borrower 3

-In this second stage we put together the information we had collected to define the problem.
-This is where we analysed our observations to establish features, functions, and any other elements that would allow users to resolve issues themselves with the minimum of difficulty.
+In this second stage, we consolidated the information gathered to define the problem.
+We analysed our observations to identify features, functions, and other elements that would enable users to resolve issues independently with minimal difficulty.

-We run several brainstorming sessions as multidisciplinary teamwork to start defining the user journey map and make key decisions through a non-linear, iterative process.
+We held several brainstorming sessions as a multidisciplinary team to define the user journey map and make key decisions through an iterative, collaborative process.

 • strategy - brainstorming - sessions 1